If you are working or looking for work over age 50, you are in good company.

 More older Americans are working or looking for work than ever before.
 The unemployment rate for workers 55 and over is just 2.9% as of November 2018, compared to a significantly higher rate of 3.7% for all workers 16 and over according to the Bureau of Labor Statistics.

-In Colorado, the picture is a bit behind the national average, with an overall unemployment rate of just 3.2% for those 55 and over.
+In Colorado, the picture is a bit behind the national average, with an overall unemployment rate of just 3.2% for the senior set.

 But there remain challenges for the aging American workforce.
 The real question is why older workers aren’t turning in their employee badges for fly fishing gear at the first chance they get.